snownontrace/snownontrace.github.io/lentivirus-packaging.md

 date: 2021-10-12
 ---

 If you are new to lentivirus, please read this very helpful [guide article on lentivirus](https://www.addgene.org/guides/lentivirus/).
-For safety reasons, lentiviral vectors used for research purpose has been engineered to replication incompetent and often also self-inactivating after integration.
+For safety reasons, lentiviral vectors used for research purpose has been engineered to be replication incompetent and often also self-inactivating after integration.
 Please use biosafety procedures BSL2 or higher for lentivirus work.

 ## Reagents